Fayzan-Bhatti/SUBTLEXus/README.md

 # SUBTLEXus

-TASK1:	download SUBTLEX-US (Links to an external site.) and	load	it	into	a	Pandas	df.
+#TASK1:
 This	lexicon	provides	a	list	of	words	with	their	frequency	counts	extracted	from	a corpus	of	subtitles	from	movies	and	web	series.
 1	point:	Your	notebook	should	show	the first	10	lines	of	the	Pandas	df storing	the	dataset.

+#TASK2:
-TASK2:	create	two	iterables	of	strings	(e.g.	list	or	set	of	strings).
+create	two	iterables	of	strings	(e.g.	list	or	set	of	strings).
 The	first	contains	word types	from	SUBTLEX	and	the	other	word	tokens	from	SUBTLEX.
 Mind	the	difference	and the	relation	between	types/tokens	and	frequency.
 2	points:	Your	iterables	should contain	the	right	items	and	the	right	number	of	items.

+#TASK3:
-TASK3:	implement	a	character	level	language	model	with	Laplace	smoothing	and	a constant	k=0.01	which	takes	the	following	input	arguments:
+implement	a	character	level	language	model	with	Laplace	smoothing	and	a constant	k=0.01	which	takes	the	following	input	arguments:
 - an	iterable	containing	the	target	strings
 - the	size	of	the	character	ngrams